Voxi0/NixDots/docs/src/content/docs/getting-started/developing.md

 - [Git](https://git-scm.com/) - The world's most popular version control system.
 This needs no introduction.
 You absolutely need this because then you can easily revert code whenever among other things.
 - [Deadnix](https://github.com/astro/deadnix) - Scans Nix files for dead/unused code.
-Just run the
+Run `deadnix`
-    `deadnix` command in the base directory of NixDots.
+    in the base directory of NixDots to find them.
 - [Statix](https://github.com/oppiliappan/statix) - Provides linting and suggestions for Nix.
 This ensures that good Nix practices are being followed throughout the codebase.
+Run `statix check` in the base directory of NixDots to analyze all the Nix files and provide linting and suggestions.

 ## Formatting
 As you can see in the flake, we're using the [Alejandra](https://github.com/kamadorueda/alejandra)